You tell them, and you tell them, and you tell them again, and they still don’t learn.

 To understand that, it’s important to know and understand five steps that explain how people learn during training and later apply that information on the job.
 Those five steps are listed below.

 - Sensory Information: Our senses (sight, hearing, etc.) are bombarded with information.
-We choose to focus on some of it.
+We focus on some of it.
 This phase lasts only a very brief time–a moment.

-- Long-Term Memory: Some of the information from our working memory is stored in our long-term memory.
-The rest of that information is lost.
+- Long-Term Memory: Some of the information from our working memory is then stored in our long-term memory.
+The rest of that information that is not stored in long term memory is lost.

-- Retrieval and Application: Ideally, information that’s stored in the long-term memory is later retrived and applied on the job when it’s needed.
-But that’s not a guarantee.
+- Retrieval and Application: Ideally, information that’s stored in the long-term memory is later retrieved and applied on the job when it’s needed.
+But that retrieval and use is not a guarantee.

 - Near Transfer and Far Transfer: Near transfer is using the information in the same context in which you were taught it.
 Far transfer is using it in a brand new context.
 Both are good, but it’s harder to get far transfer, and far transfer often creates great value because it’s innovative.